PanosGriziotis/ML-Extractive-Summarizer/README.md

 ```bash
 python summarizer.py -dir <file_path>
 ```
 **Note**: It's not mandatory to train a new model.
-The summarizer uses by default a pre-trained model from 100 text-summary saved in *models* folder
+The summarizer uses by default a pre-trained model from 100 text-summary pairs saved in */models*

 Options for **summarizer.py**: